kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

 #### State-to-AST Conversion

+**Implementation Note:** State-to-AST conversion utilities should be implemented in `src/select/builder.ts` as they are SELECT-specific.

 The builder state is converted to a `SelectClause` AST when needed for validation or type inference:

 1. **SELECT columns**: All `select` entries are flattened into a single `SelectItem[]` array.
 If no `select()` was called, defaults to `"*"`.